Removal Services to London

 Finding accommodation in London can be challenging just like any major city in the world.
 You will need to be patient and flexible to get a suitable accommodation.
 Sharing a flat is common in London.
 It is cheap and besides, it is a good way to get to know someone in this big city.

-As previously mentioned, London consists of 33 boroughs and they all have a different feel and character.
-So, your first step to finding accommodation in London will be to decide in which boroughs you would like to live.
-You can find information about the different boroughs on londontown.
-Realistically speaking, People moving to London who are willing to be flexible and share an apartment, will be looking at paying between 600 and 1000 pounds per month in rent.
-According to Numbeo you will pay on average around 1,674.48 £ for a 1 bedroom apartment in the city centre.
-On average you will pay around 1,158.87 £ for the same 1 bedroom apartment outside the city centre.
+Realistically speaking, people moving to London who are willing to be flexible and share an apartment, will be looking at paying between 600 and 1000 pounds per month in rent.
+According to Numbeo you will pay on average around £1,685.04 for a 1 bedroom apartment in the city centre.
+On average you will pay around £1,246.85 for the same 1 bedroom apartment outside the city centre.